The bicycle built for two.

 Riding across the trestles was easy riding, but the end of each trestle brought extra jostling, especially when I wasn’t prepared for the jostling.
 So Dave had to tell me ahead of time.
 This helped both of us brace ourselves for the drop.
 The journey became easier when Dave let me know we were nearing rocky trails.
 We couldn’t keep secrets from each other; that’s part of trust.

 If you’re thinking of getting married and you don’t really trust your teammate, don’t get on that bike.
 If you keep secrets from him or he keeps secrets from you, don’t think it will be easier to share secrets once you’ve said your vows.
 And don’t think those secrets you keep will never be found out.
-If you can’t be honest with each other now, then just don’t get on that bike.
+If you can’t be honest with each other now, don’t get on that bike.

 Teamwork.
 Had we been riding different bikes, we could have each done our own thing and gone our own way.
 Because we were on the same bike, we had to work together.
 Somebody had to be in the lead.
 If Dave fell off his bike or wrecked, it would have affected me.
 And if I had become incapacitated, it would have affected him.

 My husband believes that if he belittles me, he is actually belittling himself because we are one.
 We are a team.
 Everything we do should be for the good of the team – and not just for one individual.
-If our actions are for the benefit of the team, then we are working together.
+When our actions are for the benefit of the team, we are working together.

 Once you get on that bike, you’ll be riding for life.
 There will be twists and turns, surprises and bumpy places.
 Life is difficult enough without riding a trail with someone who isn’t on your team, someone you don’t trust, or someone whose goals are different from yours.